google-code-export/flowplayer-core/flowplayer/branches/3_0_3_dev/README.txt

   play: null
   // disable the buffering animation
   buffering: null

+Fixes:
 - Now possible to call play() in an onError handler: http://flowplayer.org/forum/8/12939
 - Does not throw an error if the player cannot persist the volume on the client computer: http://flowplayer.org/forum/8/13286#post-13495
+- Triggering fullscreen does not pause the player in IE
+- The play button overlay no longer has a gap between it's pieces when a label is used: http://flowplayer.org/forum/8/14250

 3.0.3
 -----